2025 New Jersey Academic Libraries Conference

 B05.
 Exploring AI Tools for Academic Libraries: A Panel Discussion with LibraryLinkNJ AI Ambassadors

-Jon Braun, LibraryLinkNJ; Andy Woodworth, Camden County College; Annie Chatterjie, New Jersey Institute of Technology; Joseph Pascale, Middlesex College
+Jon Braun, LibraryLinkNJ; Andy Woodworth, Camden County College; Annie Chatterjee, New Jersey Institute of Technology; Joseph Pascale, Middlesex College

 In this session, moderated by Jon Braun from LibraryLinkNJ, the LLNJ AI Ambassadors will explore the practical use of AI tools in academic libraries.
 Each panelist will introduce a specific AI tool—NotebookLM, ChatGPT, and Microsoft Copilot—along with brief pre-recorded demonstrations.
 The discussion will focus on how these tools can enhance library services, streamline workflows, and improve engagement with patrons and students.